NextAlone/Nagram/README.md

 #### What if I don't need a proxy?

 Then it is recommended to use the `Mini` version.

+#### What is the noGcm version?

+Google Cloud Messaging, also known as gcm / fcm, message push service by google used by original Telegram android app, it requires your device to have Google Service Framework (non-free) installed.

 #### I've encountered a bug!